ilmonteux/ilmonteux.github.io/_pages/chronomaps.md

     > Primary roads are generally divided, limited-access highways within the interstate highway system or under State management, and are distinguished by the presence of interchanges

-- cities: we use the `GeoNamesCache` dataset, which can easily be installed as a `conda` package.
+- cities: we use the [GeoNames](https://www.geonames.org) dataset, accessible through `GeoNamesCache` in python, which can easily be installed as a `conda` package (on Windows only, use `pip` on Mac/Linux).
 It contains information about countries, states and cities all over the world, but we will be interested in the cities dataset.
 We then filter the dataset to only get the list of US cities:

     ```python
 import geonamescache